-If permanent removal of riparian habitat were substantial (greater than 2 acres) or if native riparian habitat were removed, this would be a major effect.
+If permanent removal of riparian habitat were substantial (greater than 2 acres) or if native riparian habitat were removed, this would be a major and short-term effect.
 Native riparian habitat includes areas that are dominated by native species and occur along creeks, rivers, or the lakeshore.
 In the project area, it primarily consists of desert wash woodland.
 Vegetation effects to native riparian vegetation, based on the existing onsite vegetation would not exceed 2 acres, however, the composition of the vegetation may change between now and when the sites get built.
-Up to approximately 1,089.8 acres of tamarisk woodland and scrub would be removed for construction of the Project.
-Removal of up to 1089.8 acres of tamarisk for pond construction represents the worst case and actual numbers would probably be lower depending on exact limits of excavation for material to construct the berms.
+Up to approximately 1,090 acres of tamarisk woodland and scrub would be removed for construction of the Project.
+Removal of up to 1,090 acres of tamarisk for pond construction represents the worst case and actual numbers would probably be lower depending on exact limits of excavation for material to construct the berms.

-Removal of riparian and/or sensitive habitat would be a major effect when compared to the existing environmental setting and the No Action Alternative.
+Removal of riparian and/or sensitive habitat would be a major and short-term effect when compared to the existing environmental setting and the No Action Alternative.

-MM BIO-1: Prepare and implement a Habitat Protection, Mitigation, and Restoration Plan for each Project.
+MM BIO-1: Prepare and Implement a Habitat Protection, Mitigation, and Restoration Plan